4ment/aiv-rate-heterogeneity/README.md

 This repository contains the data sets supporting the results of the following article:

 Fourment M. & Holmes E.C.
-Avian influenza virus exhibits distinct evolutionary dynamics in wild birds and poultry. *BMC Evolutionary Biology*, in press.
+Avian influenza virus exhibits distinct evolutionary dynamics in wild birds and poultry. *BMC Evolutionary Biology*, 2015, 15:120; doi: 10.1186/s12862-015-0410-5.

 Each FASTA file contains a nucleotide alignment: